 Endometriosis was described in medical literature more than 300 years ago and has been recognized since ancient times as a chronic, painful, and often progressive disease in women.

 Endometriosis develops when fragments of endometrial (uterine lining) tissue become implanted outside the uterine cavity, usually in other areas of the pelvis.
 This results in normal tissue growing in an abnormal location.
-The implants consist of both endometrial gland cells (which secrete hormones and other fluids) and stroma cells (which build supportive tissue).
-These cells contain receptors that bind to estrogen and progesterone, which are responsible for uterine growth and thickening.

 Each month, these exiled endometrial implants respond to the monthly cycle, just as they would in the uterus, filling with blood, thickening, breaking down, and bleeding.
 The products of the process, however, cannot be shed through the vagina during menstruation.
 Instead, they develop into collections of blood that form cysts, spots, or patches.
 As the cycle continues these lesions may grow or reseed.
 They are not cancerous, but they can develop to the point that they cause obstruction or adhesions (web-like scar tissue) that attach to nearby organs, causing pain, inflammation, and sometimes infertility.